 Composting in Your Back Yard

 Vermont law bans food scraps from the landfill by July 1, 2020.
-There are a variety of ways to keep your food scraps out of the trash, but composting is one of the least expensive and most rewarding, especially if you will use it as a soil ammendment for your lawn or garden.
+There are a variety of ways to keep your food scraps out of the trash, but composting is one of the least expensive and most rewarding, especially if you will use it as a soil amendment for your lawn or garden.

 Tips & Guides![]()